 In between the shops there are small pathways leading to the sea offering small quiet beaches with fishing and rock pooling.

 As we reach the Casino, the new section of the strip comes into view with modern lighting, new trees planted and a one way traffic lane.
-I walked down to Café La Ola which used to offer the best chill out along the front line but is now deserted due to planning issues.
+I walked down to Café La Ola which offers some of the best chill out along the front line.

 I really like the new front, there’s lots of open space, the new trees will offer shade and greenery when established and if you just want to walk and not browse the shops there’s plenty of room for everyone.